ubccpsc/classy/docs/fork-customization.md

 `CustomCourseRoutes.ts` implements `IREST`, which allows you to define any custom REST routes required by the backend.
 Any number of subclasses can also be contained in this folder.
 These changes should ***NOT*** be pushed back to `classy/master`.

-## Restoring the Default State
+## Restoring Default Application State

-The original default files can be found in `default-file-setup.sh`.
-To revert to the default state, remove all of the custom files from front-end and back-end, and re-run `default-file-setup.sh`.
+The default files used to create the custom boilerplate files can be found in the `default-file-setup.sh` script.
+To revert to the default state, remove all of the custom files from front-end and back-end applications, and then re-run `default-file-setup.sh` from the `./Classy` directory.

 ## Test Fork Customization